yancyribbens/yancylol/about.markdown

 Since 2011, I've worked as a software engineer on many different types of projects.
 Most recently I worked at (Crypto Garage)[https://cryptogarage.co.jp/en] in Tokyo Japan.

 Currently I'm traveling the world and am living on a Greek island called Corfu.
-I also have a rescue dog found in Albania as my side kick (or maybe I'm her side kick).
+I have a rescue dog named Diane found in Albania as my side kick (or maybe I'm her side kick) and a bicycle from Tirana.

 Thanks for visiting my site and looking forward to the future!